 About me

 Hi, I am a software developer enthusiastic about open source software and hardware.
 I am especially interested in helping with wider adoption of decentralized systems.
 I currently reside in Poland.
 You can find me at various European events related to Chaos Computer Club, the hacker community and free software.
 Contact info and links to my various profiles are listed on the home page of this website.
-Why is Club Mate so hard to come by outside of Germany?
-Complain to your congressman today!

 Glenda, a mascot of the Plan 9 operating system, functions as a separator between sections of this page.

-These days I primarily use Go and TypeScript for frontend stuff.
+These days I primarily use Rust, Go and TypeScript for frontend stuff.
 I also sometimes use Python (which I used to write a lot of) for maintaining older projects.

 I find the idea of writing projects accessible from a web browser appealing as people can check them out without installing anything.
 I am also a proponent of decentralization in the hopes that it will bring control back into the hands of users.